nhs04047/nestjs-io-ts/README.md

 # nestjs-io-ts

+**⚠️ This library is in development and experimental stages.
+Use may cause damage to application operation.**

 ## Description

 `nestjs-io-ts` is a utility library that integrates `io-ts` with the NestJS framework.
 It provides tools and utilities to validate and transform data using `io-ts` in a NestJS application.